Josefinekihlstrom/LauraDay/TESTING.md

 #### Profile page
 - Make sure the Delivery Information column and the ORder History column displays on their own row, starting with the Delivery Information column.

+#### Sign up page
+- Make sure the sign up form covers the width of the screen on phone devices.

 ## Bugs
 ### Bugs found during development of the site